Thailand

 Slightly up the scale are budget hotels, normally run by Chinese - as are most businesses in Thailand.
 It will get you away from the backpacker scene but some of these places are really quite seedy.
 Don't be surprised if some of the rooms are booked out for two hours at a time and when 'guests' book one of these rooms they are given a condom along with their room key.

-Guesthouse bedroom - Click for larger image Tourist class hotels are the next step up the scale and typically cost between Bt400 and Bt700 depending where you are (Bangkok and Phuket hotels are more expensive than anywhere else in the country).
+Tourist class hotels are the next step up the scale and typically cost between Bt400 and Bt700 depending where you are (Bangkok and Phuket hotels are more expensive than anywhere else in the country).
 Some of these can be OK but others are decidedly seedy.
-One thing I hate about this region of the world is that non-smoking rooms are almost unheard of apart from in the very top hotels.
+One thing I dislike about this region of the world is that non-smoking rooms are almost unheard of apart from in the very top hotels.
 Many Asians are fanatical smokers and as a result there is always that stale tobacco smell in rooms and burn marks on the furniture.

 At the top end of the scale are the big international chain hotels which provide accommodation to match the best hotels anywhere in the world.
 For Thailand the prices are relatively high but compared to other major cities you can get a top hotel room for a bargain price.
 Hotels such as the Oriental, which regularly features in the list of the top 10 hotels in the world, the Shangri-La and the Peninsula, all in Bangkok spring to mind.